umbralcalc/dennm/README.md

 A generalised density solver for non-Markovian phenomena written in `C++` with the Libtorch API to make it nice and fast.

-The computational framework for `dennm-torch` is outlined in the technical documentation which can be read in the `docs/` folder.
+The computational framework for `dennm-torch` is outlined in the technical documentation which can be read in [this book chapter](https://umbralcalc.github.io/worlds-of-observation/numerical_time_evolution_of_probabilities/chapter.pdf).